 The cost for this experience depends on the ‘extras’ you add, and the season you select to travel in.
 Check the B.C.
 Ferries website for more thorough information. https://www.bcferries.com/ We travelled one way during the summer (peak season).

 Our reservation included: 2 adults and 1 senior over 65, plus 1 vehicle.
-We added 1 inside cabin as mom requires lying down periodically (only cabin choice available when we reserved) $100.
+We added 1 inside cabin as mom requires lying down periodically (only cabin choice available when we reserved) $100 in 2021.

-Plus we purchased 2 reserved seating spots in the Aurora Lounge for $40 each.
-Our total cost was over $1,000 CA for the 1 way trip.
+Plus we purchased 2 reserved seating spots in the Aurora Lounge for $40 each in 2021.
+Our total cost was over $1,000 CA in 2021 for the 1 way trip.

 The Northern Expedition Ferry has a maximum capacity of just over 600 passengers and crew and 115 vehicles.
 Our experience in August was a partially full ferry with plentiful physical spacing.
 Perhaps this was due to Covid lockdowns severely limiting international visitors permitted in Canada?